BENEFITING: International Elephant Foundation

 EVENT: 2014 PIA Small Blue Dot

-Tribeca Flashpoint is proud to partner with the International Elephant Foundation to help fund elephant conservation and raise awareness about the tragedy of ivory poaching.
-All proceeds from our fundraiser will go to the International Elephant Foundation to guarantee future developments in elephant conservation and protect the species.
+Tribeca Flashpoint students are proud to partner with the International Elephant Foundation to help fund elephant conservation and raise awareness about the tragedy of ivory poaching.
+100% of the proceeds from our fundraiser will go to the International Elephant Foundation to fund future developments in elephant conservation and protect the species.

 Tribeca Flashpoint and the IEF share the common goal of sustaining the elephant population and ending the horrific act of poaching.
 The International Elephant Foundation's mission statement reflects our team's feelings on these wonderful creatures.
 The mission statement is as follows:

 "IEF creates a sustainable future for elephants.
 We generate and effectively invest resources to support elephant conservation, education, research, and management programs worldwide.
 Through our passion, expertise, knowledge, and partnerships we inspire and engage people to ensure a vibrant future with elephants everywhere."

 Can you imagine a world without elephants?
 As hard as that may be to fathom, there is a very real possibility of that happening in our lifetime.
 As the poaching of elephants continues, the population of Asian elephants is estimated to have dwindled down to 30,000.
 African elephants also face these same perils and both species are endangered.
 The sad statistic is that 96 innocent elephants, (many being young calves), are murdered each day.
 Their face is being ripped off by poachers for ivory.
 It's heartbreaking to imagine a world where Dumbo is a cartoon showing children a majestic, intelligent animal that once roamed the African and Asian wild, but was killed due to human greed.
 However hope does exist and with your assistance we can make the difference for elephants.